nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 #### SyncGranules

-This lambda will take the files listed for the granule in the payload and move them to `s3://{deployment-private-bucket}/file-staging/{deployment-name}/{COLLECTION}/{file_name}`.
+This lambda will take the files listed in the payload and move them to `s3://{deployment-private-bucket}/file-staging/{deployment-name}/{COLLECTION}/{file_name}`.

 #### CnmResponse

-Assuming a successful execution of the workflow, this task will recover the 'cmr' key from the 'meta' portion of the CMA output, and add a "SUCCESS" record to the notification Kinesis stream.
+Assuming a successful execution of the workflow, this task will recover the 'cnm' key from the 'meta' portion of the CMA output, and add a "SUCCESS" record to the notification Kinesis stream.

-If a prior step in the the workflow has directed a failure to this step, the this will add a "FAILURE" record to the stream instead.
+If a prior step in the the workflow has failed, this will add a "FAILURE" record to the stream instead.

-The schema of the data written to the `CnmResponseStream` should follow [Response Message Fields](https://wiki.earthdata.nasa.gov/display/CUMULUS/Cloud+Notification+Mechanism#CloudNotificationMechanism-ResponseMessageFields).
+The data written to the `CnmResponseStream` should adhere to the [Response Message Fields](https://wiki.earthdata.nasa.gov/display/CUMULUS/Cloud+Notification+Mechanism#CloudNotificationMechanism-ResponseMessageFields) schema.

 **Example CNM Success Response**